 (We are the Earth’s skin disease) Günter Gras, ‘Dairy of a Snail’

 The Mask of the Red Death?

 The Washington Post reported that as climate departure looms, a year has been pinned to every major city in the world, and Kingston, Jamaica’s number is 2023.
-The subject of liquid democracy becomes a talking point, as the ‘plebs’ conclude that representative politics has bleached us.
-Might as well try something else, to delay that tipping point for a few years…
+The subject of liquid democracy becomes a talking point when the plebs begin to realise that representative politics has bleached us.
+Might as well try something else, at least to delay that tipping point a few years.

 (Black as the ace of spades)